 This blog aims to discover people who are adventurers like me, venturing out in a new place to call home and creating memories.
 I have previously lived with my parents and siblings in the Saudi Arabia when I was in high school.
 I have enjoyed and cherished my memories in the beautiful Sandbox I once called my home.
 Now, I am in a new adventure with my husband and sons here in Singapore.

-I am featuring Expats in different countries to share their experiences and adventures with Glai”
+I am featuring Expats in different countries to share their experiences and adventures.
+Meet Glai, a fellow Filipino in Singapore.”

 1. Can you tell the readers a little bit about yourself and where you are originally from?